How to Talk to Children about Death

 - How to Help a Grieving Child-from Dougy: I love this tip from them- Children appreciate having choices as much as adults do.
 They have opinions and feel valued when allowed to choose.
 And they don’t like to be left out.
 For example, it is a meaningful and important experience for children to have the opportunity to say goodbye to the person who died in a way that feels right to them.
 They can be included in the selection of a casket, clothing, flowers and the service itself.
 Some children may also want to speak or write something to be included in the service or participate in some other way.

 - Gentle Books for Children Dealing with Grief and Death–from Amazon-Great list of both parenting books and fiction books where a character dies and it’s talked about.

 - Children’s Developmental Stages: Concepts of Death and Responses to Grief–by Vitas- This article is very good at breaking down age groups and what a typical aged child’s concept of death will be, and what their grief response will be.
-Keep in mind you might have to adjust it to your child’s actual mental age.

 - Discussing Death With Children–from Kspope- There are some good takeaways in this article for how to handle death in the classroom.
 This can be particularly important for the child who loses a classmate, as can happen more often than usual in the special needs community.

 - Dealing with Death–from Fred Rogers- Leave it to Mr. Rogers to really give you the warm and fuzzies and some really insightful information.

 - How to Talk to Kids About Death–from Child Development Info- Offers tips for parents, especially about overcoming our own obstacles in talking about death.

 - How to Talk to Children with Autism About Death–by Fox News Health-I like this one because it encourages parents to use social stories and write a story together.
 Not a lot of tips, but very useful for any child, I think.